The Declutter Dare

 - 10 things from the living room like extraneous throw pillows, décor you don't love, the uncomfortable chair no one sits in.

 - 10 things from your book shelves, for example: last year's bestsellers, books you bought but have never read, classics you think you should read but don't really want to.

 - 10 things from your home office starting with the dead printer, the pile of rubber bands, last year's appointment calendar, the filing cabinet that's empty since you digitized most records and shredded the rest.

 - 20 things from your hobby room like dried markers, scrapbooking tools you haven't used in years, the cross stitch sampler meant for your baby nephew (he's 10), anything that makes you feel guilty and keeps you from creating something new.

 - 20 things from your child's room such as clothes she's outgrown and toys she doesn't play with, torn books, broken crayons, freebie junk.

+I've actually listed 200 things, so you don't have to work in all of these areas to enjoy a quick decluttering success.
 You'll be amazed at what you can accomplish in just one hour.
 Celebrate your lighter, freer life!